scalabli/quo/docs/advanced.rst

 Advanced Patterns
 =================

-.. currentmodule:: click
+.. currentmodule:: quo

-In addition to common functionality that is implemented in the library itself, there are countless patterns that can be implemented by extending Click.
+In addition to common functionality that is implemented in the library itself, there are countless patterns that can be implemented by extending Quo.
 This page should give some insight into what can be accomplished.

 .. _aliases: